mattseabrook/v64tng/README.md

 | palette     | RGBColor[768] | RGB values required for a palette implied by colourDepth. |
 | image       | uint8_t[]     | Sequence of structures describing the image.              |

+The overall bitmap dimensions are derived from these tile counts.
+Width is `numXTiles * 4` pixels and height is `numYTiles * 4` pixels.
+Most assets measure 640x320 pixels (160x80 tiles), but `Vielogo.vdx` from the Windows release uses 640x480 pixels (160x120 tiles).

 The image is split into tiles, each measuring 4x4 pixels.
 Each tile structure within the image data is as follows:

 | Name      | Type     | Description                                                                                                                                               |